 But it changed the course of history.

-Materazzi then played the game, pretending it hurt more than it actually did.
+Materazzi then played the game, pretending he was about to die.
 And Zidane was thrown out of the game.

 See the video here:

 A shameful end to a glorious career.